DiwanshuShekhar/runcodeeval/README.md

 The RunCodeEval framework has built-in log which is generated as `app.log` in the project root directory.

 # CodeEval Benchmark dataset
-While RunCodeFramework constitutes the [CodeEval benchmark dataset](runcodeeval/benchmark/codeeval_v1.jsonl), it can also be freely and independently downloaded from its permanent doi [link](https://doi.org/10.5281/zenodo.11100073)
+We intentionally removed CodeEval benchmark dataset from this repository to prevent contamination of code-trained LLMs that are trained on Github.
+We encourage the community to refrain from adding CodeEval benchmark dataset to any public GitHub repositories.
+CodeEval can be freely and independently downloaded from its permanent doi [link](https://doi.org/10.5281/zenodo.11100073)